-Group project option:
+V. Group project option

-- The proposal, PowerPoint and final report may be done individually or in a group of up to three members.
-If you know someone whom you'd like to work with, you may form a group.
-Let me know who you are working with so that I can make sure you end up in the same marking group and are all marked by the same person. - If you form a group and would like your group space enabled on Blackboard, please email the instructor with the names of all your group members (and indicate what marking section you are in.)
-Group spaces include a private discussion board, a file exchange tool, and a group email feature.

-Note on group grades:

-All group members will normally receive the same grade on group assignments.
+- The proposal, PowerPoint and final report may be done individually or in a group of up to four members.
+Let me know who you are working with so that I can make sure you end up in the same marking group and are all marked by the same marker. - If you form a group and would like your group space enabled on Blackboard, please email the instructor with the names of all your group members (and indicate what marking section you are in).
+Group spaces include a private discussion board, a file exchange tool, and a group email feature. - Note on group grades: All group members will normally receive the same grade on group assignments.
 It is up to each group to ensure that the group's workload is distributed fairly among members and that all group members have a chance to review the final draft of any group document before it is submitted.
 Note that if a group member's name appears on an assignment, but that group member did not contribute to the document, he or she is guilty of plagiarism.
 Group assignments should include only the names of members who contributed to the document.